dotslashinit-sh/tic-tac-toe/README.md

 # tic-tac-toe
-A simple TicTacToe game I made in C++
+A simple TicTacToe game I made in C++.
+This game is really awesome for programmers